Bale agent hits back at Valdano criticism

 In response, Bale's agent, Jonathan Barnett, dismissed Valdano's comments as unimportant.

-"It comes from nothing, so it is taken as nothing," he told ESPN.
+"It comes from nothing, so it is taken as nothing," he said.

 Bale cut a frustrated figure as his run without a goal stretched to six matches in all competitions, and Valdano claims the former Tottenham man is still yet to justify the reported €100million Madrid paid to sign him in 2013.